dariotrinchero/dariotrinchero.github.io/_teaching/2018-math-demi.md

 location: "Cape Town, South Africa"
 ---

-From February 2018 to present, I have worked as a teaching & learning assistant for various undergraduate mathematics modules at Stellenbosch University.
+From 2018 to 2023 (inclusive), I worked as a teaching & learning assistant for various undergraduate mathematics modules at Stellenbosch University.

 <center>